Tbrown1998/Airbnb-NYC-2024-Analysis/README.md

 - Visualize spatial and statistical relationships between variables
 - Aid stakeholders (hosts, travelers, and investors) in making data-driven decisions

----

-## 🧠 Business Problem

-**How can Airbnb hosts, guests, and the company better understand the dynamics of short-term rentals in New York City?**
+### How can Airbnb hosts, guests, and the company better understand the dynamics of short-term rentals in New York City?

-More specifically:
+**More specifically:**

 - Which boroughs have the highest/lowest average prices?
 - What types of listings are more common and affordable?